-Now I See A Person Institute uses an alternate approach with individuals and families who have experienced violent crimes and trauma.
-Come join our team of therapists at Now I See A Person Institute and experience our therapy which fosters hope, new possibilities, transformation and new identities.
+Now I See A Person Institute uses an alternate approach with individuals and families who have experienced violent crimes. loss and trauma.
+Come join our team of therapists at Now I See A Person Institute and experience our therapy which fosters hope, new possibilities, transformation and new identities to these heroes and heroines.
 Here we see you as a person, here we believe in you.

 The California Victim Compensation Program (CalVCP) can help pay bills and expenses that result from certain violent crimes.
 Victims of crime who have been injured or have been threatened with injury may be eligible for help.